• Visit

 A Unique Take on Wildlife Medicine

-Fossil Rim Wildlife Center is a not-for-profit 501(c)3 entity, specializing in captive breeding programs for indigenous and exotic endangered and threatened species.
+Fossil Rim Wildlife Center is a non-profit 501(c)3 entity, specializing in captive breeding programs for indigenous and exotic endangered and threatened species.

 About Us